tonkatsubaby/test_bmp/README.md

-just works
+works somehow:
   1. make all
   2. ./main